West Essex, New Jersey

 West Essex is the far northwestern region of Essex County, New Jersey, United States, bordering Passaic County and Morris County.

 It is considered to be one of the more affluent parts of the county, as opposed to the eastern Essex cities such as Newark, East Orange, and Irvington.
-As opposed to these city settings, West Essex are more suburban.
+West Essex is more suburban.
 Most of the municipalities have typically been white ethnically, where Newark and its bordering cities all have black majorities.
 West Essex also has substantial Hispanic and Asian populations.
 Places that separate Newark and East Orange from the West Essex area, such as South Orange, Maplewood, West Orange, Bloomfield, and Montclair have a balance of black and white people, and of different classes.

 Municipalities

-Caldwell, West Caldwell, Roseland, Essex Fells, North Caldwell, and Fairfield share much history and culture having belonged to the Horseneck Tract.
+Caldwell, West Caldwell, Roseland, Essex Fells, North Caldwell, and Fairfield share much history and culture, having belonged to the Horseneck Tract.

-The Caldwell and West Caldwell share a public school system with students in both municipalities attending James Caldwell High School in West Caldwell.
-The other four communities each have their own school district through sixth grade, however, students from all four communities attend West Essex Regional Junior High School and West Essex High School, both in North Caldwell, from seventh through twelfth grade.

-The six municipalities are covered by hyperlocal news site West Essex Now.
+The six municipalities are covered by news site West Essex Now.
+Livingston's local newspaper is the West Essex Tribune.

-Residents within each of the six municipalities regularly travel between the communities.
-Other services connect the area, for example, the West Caldwell public pools allow residents from the other five municipalities to become members for a higher fee, the three Caldwells share a post office, and emergency dispatching for Essex Fells is performed by North Caldwell.
-Fairfield and West Caldwell share control over the Essex County Airport, which lies partially in both boroughs.
-Residents of Essex Fells, which has no commercial or industrial sectors, depend on strong commercial and industrial sectors from the other five communities.